-Oncolytic virotherapy is an effective cancer treatment using a special virus, which is capable of finding and destroying cells of a malignant tumour in human body.
-Medicinal product is intramuscularly injected in a body.
-Virotherapy usually takes place on out-patients' basis pursuant to tailor-made treatment protocol and in accordance with the application guidelines.
-Average treatment period is 3 years during which a regular monitoring of analyses and patient observation takes place.
+Oncolytic virotherapy is an effective cancer treatment using a special virus, which is capable of finding and destroying cells of a malignant tumour in the body.
+The medication is injected directly into the muscle of the patient.
+Virotherapy usually takes place on an out-patient basis pursuant to a tailor-made treatment protocol and in accordance with the application of treatment guidelines.
+The average treatment period is 3 years during which a regular monitoring of analyses and patient observation takes place.

-Cancer virotherapy is a treatment method that is gentle to a body and has minimum side effects.
-Most common side effect is slightly increased body temperature (up to 37.50C) lasting one to three days.
+Cancer virotherapy is a treatment method that is gentle to the body and has few side effects.
+The most common side effect is a slightly increased body temperature (up to 37.50C) lasting one to three days.

-Patient contacts IVC Information Centre or a doctor specialising in virotherapy.
+The patient contacts the IVC Information Center or a doctor specialising in virotherapy.

-After reading patient's medical history and analyses, the doctor provides a recommendation regarding a possibility to use virotherapy.
+After reading the patient's medical history and analyses, the doctor provides a recommendation regarding the possibility of using virotherapy.

-If the virotherapy is possible, an individual treatment schedule is elaborated, matching the patient's immunity condition, type of cancer, localisation, tumour stage and the condition of their immune system.
+If virotherapy is an option, an individual treatment schedule is created matching the patient's type of cancer, localisation, tumour stage and the condition of their immune system.

-The virotherapy course of treatment is commenced – a patient receives first medication injections.
+The course of virotherapy treatment is administered – a patient receives their first injections of the medication.

-Frequency of medication injections usually decreases during the course of treatment.
+The frequency of injections usually decreases over the course of the treatment.

-Regular monitoring of analyses and patient observation take place.
+Regular monitoring of analyses and patient observation takes place.

-Treatment schedule can be corrected depending on the results of analyses.
+The treatment schedule can be corrected depending on the results of the analyses.

 Oncolytic Virotherapy with the Riga Virus is available worldwide.
 If you’d like to find out more about the possibilities of virotherapy treatment, to find the closest virotherapy delivery location, to learn more about the treatment process or other related issues, please contact the Patient Information Center.